readthedocs/readthedocs.org/docs/user/guides/jupyter.rst

    Panel to modify cell metadata in JupyterLab

-For example, this reST markup would create a thumbnail gallery with generic images as thumbnails, thanks to the Sphinx-Gallery default style:
+For example, this markup would create a thumbnail gallery:

 .. tabs::